quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The nonce is selected by the server when it generates a CID.
 As the name implies, a server MUST use a nonce no more than once when generating a CID for a given server ID and unique set of configuration parameters.
+Limits on the length of the nonce are different for each algorithm.

 The First Octet, Server ID, and Nonce comprise the minimum length Connection ID for any given algorithm.
 The load balancer need not know the full connection ID